- As low as $317/Night

 - Approximately 900 square feet

 Welcome to SunKissed by the Sea 2, your ideal hideaway located in the heart of Horry County.
-This appealing rental offers 2 comfortable bedrooms and 2 bathrooms, ensuring a cozy stay for all guests.
-Appreciate modern amenities like high-speed wireless internet, air conditioning, and a entirely equipped kitchen with a stove and refrigerator.
-Essentials are supplied to make your stay hassle-complimentary, along with a washing machine for your convenience.
+This beautiful rental offers 2 comfortable bedrooms and 2 bathrooms, ensuring a cozy stay for all guests.
+Appreciate modern amenities like high-speed wireless internet, air conditioning, and a completely equipped kitchen with a stove and refrigerator.
+Essentials are included to make your stay hassle-complimentary, along with a washing machine for your convenience.
 Whether you're looking to relax indoors or discover the surroundings, SunKissed by the Sea 2 promises a memorable experience.

 About the Area

 Arcadian Shores, a neighborhood in Myrtle Beach, is home to this condo.
-The area's natural beauty can be seen at North Myrtle Beach Beaches and Myrtle Beach State Park, while Ripley's Aquarium and SkyWheel Myrtle Beach are popular area attractions.
+The area's natural beauty can be seen at Myrtle Beach Beaches and North Myrtle Beach Beaches, while SkyWheel Myrtle Beach and Ripley's Aquarium are popular area attractions.
 Family Kingdom Amusement Park and Treasure Island Mini Golf are also worth visiting.

 Special Instructions